fastify/fastify/CONTRIBUTING.md

 ## Plugins

-The contributors to the Fastify's plugins must attend the same rules of the Fastify repository with few adjustements:
+The contributors to the Fastify's plugins must attend the same rules of the Fastify repository with few adjustments:

 1. A release can be published by any member.
 1. The plugin version must follow the [semver](http://semver.org/) specification.